 The Board confirms that the risk management process has been established to identify, evaluate, and manage significant risks to effectively mitigate the risks that may impede the achievement of business and corporate objectives of The Institute.
-The development of the ERM framework has enabled the Secretariat to identify and prioritise significant risks via updated Risk Register and thereafter evaluate the controls to ascertain their effectiveness and efficiency on a periodic basis.
+The development of the ERM framework has enabled the Secretariat to identify and prioritise significant risks via an updated Risk Register and thereafter evaluate the controls to ascertain their effectiveness and efficiency periodically.

-In implementing the risk management process for the Institute, the Secretariat, which is headed by its Executive Director, is tasked:
+In implementing the risk management process for The Institute, the Secretariat, which its Executive Director heads, is tasked: